 Garbage Collection Schedule

 Leaving for a while?
-If you are not going to be present to put your garbage bins away, please set them out on your property line for garbage collection day.
-That way, they will be on your property for when you return.
+If you are not going to be present to put your garbage bins away, please set them out on your property line, by the driveway, for garbage collection day.
+They may remain on the edge of your property until you return.

 Landscaping & Invasive Species Information